sdave777/Internet-of-Things_IDS_Data/README.md

 # IoT Intrusion Detection System Dataset

 Looking at this dataset, it may have potential to correlate variables such as duration of activity and size of file transfers, port usage and protocol.
-More to come.

 This dataset shows typical behavior for malicious activity as compared to benign.
 This will help us understand adversarial patterns when internet of things (IoT) devices are targeted.